hartontw/iptv-serve/README.md

 ### Purpose

-Download m3u files and downloads and merge xml files for serving those as static files in local network.
+Download m3u and xml files for serving those as static files in local network, also merge xml files for a single epg file guide (```master.xml```).

-1. Serves statis files in local network
+1. Serves static files in local network
 2. Schedules download and merge task
-2.1.
-Downloads m3u files
+    - Downloads m3u files
-2.2.
-Downloads xml files and merge thoses in a single file
+    - Downloads xml files and merge thoses in a single file

 ### Requeriments
 - [xmltv-util](https://github.com/XMLTV/xmltv)